jedp/lang-2d/README.md

 This started as an innocent interview question.
 I won't go into the prompt and detailed steps, but in its essentials, the interview question I've been using for years guides you in creating a make-believe robot that rolls around on a floor, interpreting and reacting to characters drawn on the floor as it drives over them.
 There are arrow characters to make the robot rotate, digits and arithmetic symbols to cause the robot to perform stack-based arithmetic operations, etc. In the end, you've made something like an adorable Befunge interpreter.

 I like the question because it has multiple steps that flow into each other, getting progressively more complicated.
 There are no "aha" or gotcha moments and no special algorithms you have to know.
 There are many ways to think about the solution, either with functional or object-oriented patterns, and with architectures ranging from game development to parsers and interpreters.
 In the process, you get to see a lot of the candidate's approach to a problem, awareness of edge cases, approaches to design and architecture, modularity and structure, defensive fail-fast programming, etc.

 As a quick example,

 - `@` means halt

 - `>`, `^`, `<`, `v` mean rotate

 - `0`, `1`, ... `9` mean push a value on the stack

 - `-` means do subtraction on the stack

+- `_` is a conditional: Pop stack; if 0, face right, else face left.

 - After interpreting a character, move forward one space (except after halt, of course)

-So if you start in the upper-left of the following map, you follow the arrows and calculate
-`8 5 - 1 -` (2), before landing on `@` and halting.
+So if you start in the upper-left of the following map, you follow the arrows and calculate `8 5 - 1 -` (2), before landing on `@` and halting.

 > ```
 > > 8     v